ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 at any point in the tree, we would have to re-index after every insert.
 This will become a major bottleneck, causing slow writes and potentially locking issues.
-A better approach is to index with a string, which will contain a "path" to the node, So each node will be indexed realative to its siblings, and then we will prefix the path with the indexes of each of its parents.
+A better approach is to index with a string, which will contain a "path" to the node, So each node will be indexed relative to its siblings, and then we will prefix the path with the indexes of each of its parents.
 Since we aren't reordering, that means a nodes path can be set when it is created and will not need to be updated again.

-But there is still an issue.
-Since the path is a string, integers of different lengths will not sort correctly.
+However, there is still a challenge: string-based paths do not sort integers of varying lengths correctly.
 For example, `/1/2/` will sort before `/1/10/`, even though it should.
-To work around this, we can pad each part of the path with zeros so they are the same length, then a string comparison will yield the same result as an integer comparison.
+To address this, we can pad each part of the path with zeros to ensure equal lengths, enabling string comparisons to correctly mimic integer sorting.
 Of course, if you have enough nodes in a group to overflow the padding, sorting would break down.
-For this example, I will assume that the number of nodes in a group will be less than 100,000, and pad so each part so it is 5 digits.
+For this example, we'll assume each group contains fewer than 100,000 nodes and pad each part to 5 digits.

 ## Handling Inserts and Ininite Pagination in Livewire

-Another challenge is handling inserts in the tree structure while maintaining the infinite scroll pagination.
-We want to show new nodes, in the correct order as the user creates them, without having to refresh the entire page.
+Managing and displaying inserts into the tree structure while preserving infinite scroll presents another challenge.
+The goal is to display new nodes in the correct order as the user creates them, without needing a full page refresh.
 To solve this problem, we will ditch fixed size pages.
 Specifically, we used cursor pagination with start and end cursors for each page.

 When a new node is created, we need to determine where it fits in the existing pages.
 If it is within the range of a page, simply refresh that page.
 If it is